Moriones20/rick_and_morty/Client/README.md

-# Rick and Morty Project
+## Rick and Morty Project

-This project is based on React, in development.
+This App is designed to show the characters of the animated series Rick & Morty.

+It is designed with technologies like React, Node.js, redux, sequelize and postgreSQL.